touchlane/NetapixTools/README.md

 ![LOGO](https://github.com/touchlane/NetapixTools/blob/master/Assets/logo.svg)

 Subsidiary tools for the [Netapix](https://github.com/touchlane/Netapix) framework.
-These tools are all you need in order to succesfully use the framework.
+These tools are all you need in order to be a full-fledged user.

 # Table of contents
 | Tool | Comment |